 Available on: Android, iOS, Web.

-Languages Offered: The platform offers dozens of languages and amalgams.
+Languages Offered: The platform supports dozens of languages and combinations.

-You have everything on your palm from famous French, Italian, and Spanish to rarely taught Polish, Norwegian, and Mongolian to the hardest ones like Korean, Mandarin, and Japanese.
+You have everything at your fingertips, from famous French, Italian, and Spanish to rarely taught Polish, Norwegian, and Mongolian, to the hardest ones like Korean, Mandarin, and Japanese.

 Pricing: Free and Pro – $8.99/Monthly